Stop! Your Lease Extension in Steyning Could Be FREE

 Main reasons to start your Steyning lease extension today:

-It is conventional wisdom that a property with over one hundred years remaining is worth approximately the same as a freehold.
-Where an further ninety years added to all but the shortest lease, the premises will be worth the same as a freehold for many years ahead.
+It is generally accepted that a residential leasehold with over one hundred years unexpired lease term is worth approximately the same as a freehold.
+Where an additional ninety years added to all but the shortest lease, the premises will be worth the same as a freehold for many years in the future.

 Lender Requirement